tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_other_tool_options.md

 4. Now check out the API doc configuration section.
 In the left sidebar, click **Reference Docs**, and then click **API**.

 Although you can add your API information manually, you can also import an [OpenAPI specification file](pubapis_swagger_intro.html).
 You can experiment by choosing one from the [OpenAPI examples](https://github.com/OAI/OpenAPI-Specification/tree/master/examples/v2.0/yaml), such as [this one](https://raw.githubusercontent.com/OAI/OpenAPI-Specification/master/examples/v2.0/json/petstore-expanded.json).

 Readme.io provides a number of wizard-like screens to move you through the documentation process, prompting you with forms to complete.

 <img src="images/readmeio_manual_api.png" style="border: 1px solid #dedede;" />

-Overall, Readme.io provides a robust GUI for creating API documentation, in a way that is more extensive and well-designed than virtually any other platform available.
+Overall, Readme.io provides a robust GUI for creating API documentation in a way that is more extensive and well-designed than virtually any other platform available.
 The output includes an interactive, try-it-out experience with endpoints:

 <img src="images/readmeiotryitout.png" style="border: 1px solid #dedede;" />

 The experience is similar to Swagger in that the response appears directly in the documentation.
 This API Explorer gives you a sense of the data returned by the API.

-Readme.io is a pretty sweet platform, and you don't have to worry about describing your API based on a specification based on either RAML or Swagger.
+Readme.io is a pretty sweet platform, and you don't have to worry about describing your API through the OpenAPI specification in order to get interactive documentation.
 But this also has downsides.
 It means that your doc is tied to the Readme.io platform (though some export options are available).

 Additionally, if a paid cloud location for your docs isn't an option, the Readme platform may pose challenges.
-Finally, there isn't any content re-use functionality, so if you have multiple outputs for your documentation that you're single sourcing, Readme.io may not be for you.
+Finally, there isn't any content re-use functionality (currently), so if you have multiple outputs for your documentation that you're single sourcing, Readme.io may not be for you.

 Even so, the output is sharp and the talent behind this site is top-notch.
 The platform is constantly growing with new features, and there are many high-profile companies with their docs on Readme.